rlojunior/sandbox/SQL/Step_1/README.md

 ### Files you will find here:

 * ERD.pdf
-...An Entity-Relationship Diagram for your ticket database using Visual ...Paradigm.
+  An Entity-Relationship Diagram for your ticket database using Visual
+  Paradigm.

 * Data_Dictionary.md
 ...A Data Dictionary document that contains enough information to